elttam/publications/writeups/beego/beego-router-filter-bypass.md

     /home/ghostccamm/Documents/Research/beego/beego/server/web/filter/authz/authz_test.go:134: alice, /endpoint?_method=PUT, POST, reponse body: put, supposed to be 403 Forbidden <1>
 --- FAIL: TestAuthzFilterBypass (0.00s)
 ```
-1. Response body returned `put`, indicating the `Post()` controller method is executed that the test user was not authorised to access.
+1. Response body returned `put`, indicating the `Put()` controller method is executed that the test user was not authorised to access.

 *Test output for the `TestAuthFilterBypass` test case.*
 ```